Zatanna (Batman: The Animated Series): Plot

 The episode opens with a flashback to Bruce Wayne's past, when he was training under the pseudonym John Smith with the magician Zatara, learning the skills of an escape artist in preparation for his future as Batman.
 He has a flirtatious relationship with Zatara's daughter, Zatanna, who he calls 'Zanna', though he appears to leave without acting upon their mutual attraction.

 In the present day, Bruce Wayne is attending a performance by Zatanna, who has become a successful stage magician herself.
 Her performance involves having the money in the Gotham Mint vanish and reappear and is watched over by a debunker of magic named Montague Kane.
-After causing the money to vanish successfully, Zatanna finds herself unable to make it reappear, and she is arrested for its theft.
-Refusing to believe that she could be guilty of such a crime, Bruce begins to investigate as Batman.
+After causing the money to vanish successfully, Zatanna finds herself unable to make it reappear, and is arrested for its theft.
+Refusing to believe that she could be guilty, Bruce begins to investigate as Batman.

 Batman breaks Zatanna out of her police transport and the two travel to the scene of the crime.
 Along the way Zatanna questions why he would go to such lengths to prove her innocence.
 She asks if they have met before; Batman brushes off the question, answering her questions about having met by stating that he simply 'has one of those faces'.
-Upon exploring the stage on which she performed, Batman and Zatanna discover that the money was never there in the first place, and that somebody has enacted their own illusion on top of Zatanna's in order to frame her.
+Upon exploring the stage on which she performed, Batman and Zatanna discover that the money was never there in the first place, and that somebody has enacted their own illusion to frame her.
 Suspecting Montague Kane, the two proceed to his estate.
 Kane is not present, though they do find evidence to implicate him, as well as signs that indicate that he is attempting to flee Gotham on his personal jet.

 Racing to the airstrip, Batman and Zatanna board the plane and, after a pitched battle with Kane and his henchmen, are able to bring them to justice.
-When Batman calls Zatanna 'Zanna', she realizes that he was Zatara's apprentice so many years ago.
+When Batman calls Zatanna 'Zanna', she realizes that he was Zatara's apprentice years ago.
 The two part as friends, with the implication that they could someday be something more.